techshop/EEE-105-Arduino-1/chapter_3/README.md

 Bust out the calculator and you'll see that equals 65,536!
 However, an `int` is special in that it can hold negative values, in fact an `int` can hold the values -32,768 to 32,767; for those that are observant you can see that 32,767 + 32,768 = 65,535 (can anyone tell me what that isn't exactly equal to 2^16?).
 The reason we want to declare the variable `sensorValue` as an `int` is because the range we expect it to be reading from is 0 to 1023 (the range of the analog pins).

 In the `setup()` function we see that we are setting the `ledPin` (pin 13) as an `OUTPUT`.
-Note that we don't have to define the analog pin as an input because it can only act asn an input.
+Note that we don't have to define the analog pin as an input because it can only act as an input.
 Let's move on to the interesting parts:

 ```c
 void loop() {